BA (Hons)

 The programme aims to equip you with a deep and broad understanding of politics as a discipline, a concept, and an activity, and with a range of transferable research skills.
 Politics at Lincoln is designed to give you the opportunity to develop transferable skills including oral, written and visual presentation skills, policy analysis, statistical data processing, and public speaking.

-In addition to lectures and seminars, staff use a range of media to deliver teaching materials including blogs and Twitter.
-A number of the modules include weekly screenings of documentaries and movies designed to examine the discussion of politics in the media and popular culture.
-A range of external speakers including those involved in politics at local and national level also aim to provide an insight into the real world of politics.
+In addition to lectures and seminars, staff use a range of media to deliver teaching materials including blogs and social media such as X. A number of the modules include weekly screenings of documentaries and movies designed to examine the discussion of politics in the media and popular culture.
+Our students can also benefit from the experience of our visiting professors, including Baroness Gillian Merron and former Principal Private Secretary to the Chief Whip, Sir Roy Stone CBE.

 Studying Politics at Lincoln aims to combine directed and independent learning.
 Each module is usually delivered by means of a weekly lecture and an associated weekly seminar.
 The seminars are designed to provide an opportunity for you to discuss issues raised in the lecture and engage in critical reflection on set readings.
 You'll also have the opportunity to meet with module leaders in tutorial sessions.
 As well as directed study, you'll be expected to undertake independent learning utilising traditional library resources as well as a wide range of electronic resources.